 In WPForms, Message is the default confirmation type.
 When a user submits a form, this message will be displayed in place of the embedded form.

 You can customize this message however you’d like.
 Here are some ideas to consider:

 - Make your message more personal: We’ve put together some suggestions on how to make sure your confirmation message is friendly and helpful to visitors.

 - Offer incentives: If you’d like to encourage users to submit your forms, consider offering a downloadable lead magnet.
 You can add a download link in your confirmation message.

 - Set up conditional confirmations: If you’d like to display different confirmation messages based on users’ input and selections, then you can apply conditional logic to your confirmations.

 Additional Confirmation Message Options

-This option is most often used to redirect users to a Thank You page.
+This option is often used to redirect users to a Thank You page.
 For tips and examples, check out our article on how to make an effective Thank You page.

-Go to URL (Redirect)
+Going to a URL (Redirect)